 While Allison declined to comment on Uber’s AED 11.4 billion (USD 3.1 billion) acquisition of Careem, he conceded that a larger user base could boost the suitability of Middle Eastern cities for Uber Air implementation in the future.

 “I certainly can’t comment on Careem,” he said.
 “I’m not involved in that, but I do think that if there is increased demand, that’s an essential component of the multimodal vision that we have for Uber Air.”

 Uber plans to conduct flight demonstrations of its aircraft in 2020.
-The firm aims to make Uber Air commercially available to passengers in 2023.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The firm aims to make Uber Air commercially available to passengers in 2023.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.